 Signing in to your virtual workstation using PCoIP

-On your local computer, download, install, and launch the PCoIP Client application for Windows, Mac, or Linux.
+On your local computer, go to the PCoIP Clients section on the Teradici support page, and then download, install, and launch the PCoIP Client application for your operating system.

 Select New Connection.

 In the Host Address field, enter the external IP address of your virtual workstation.
 If you want, you can enter a name for the connection.